 Regardless of the object you are looking at, your actual subject is light.
 This means that you should:

-- at how the surface of the object reflects the light
+- pay close attention to how the surface of the object reflects the light

-- the range of value across the entire object
+- pay close attention the range of value across the entire object

 - find the very brightest highlight (this will be the only place(s) where the paper remains pure white.

 - find the very darkest shadow area (these few places are the only places that are black)

 - shade from light areas to darker ones, not haphazardly or without purpose